vkostyanetsky/kostyanetsky.me/notes/butterfly/index.md

 Or take "bug" — well, you’ve probably heard about this one.
 A moth, which messed with a computer’s operation over seventy years ago, was documented in the log as "the first actual case of a bug being found".
 The insect gained a kind of digital immortality: now any mistake, especially in a program, is called a bug.

-It’s just a pity that it wasn’t a prettier insect — like a butterfly, for instance?
-That would’ve added a touch of romance to our work.
+(It’s just a pity that it wasn’t a prettier insect — like a butterfly, for instance?
+That would’ve added a touch of romance to our work)

-Though, if you think about it... maybe "bug" isn’t such a bad option after all.
+(Though, if you think about it... maybe "bug" isn’t such a bad option after all.
 "Butterfly" is a bit too long.
-Besides, someone would’ve shortened it to "butt," and right now, we’d be fixing butts instead of bugs.
+Besides, someone would’ve shortened it to "butt," and right now, we’d be fixing butts instead of bugs)